 The poplar variety of aspen tree can be prone to a variety of fungal diseases, including, cankers, leaf rusts and poplar scab.

 Cankers typically appear as an elongated oval shape but can vary in shape and size.
 A canker is essentially a symptom of an injury or wound that has become infected by a fungal or bacterial pathogen.

 Leaf rust can affect a wide variety of plants and leaves.
 Leaf rust usually begins with raised white spots on the underside of leaves.
 After a short while, these spots become reddish-orange spore masses, which will turn yellow-green and eventually black.

 Scab diseases on trees are caused by the fungi, Venturia.
 If your tree has become affected by poplar scab, you may notice the discoloured leaves, black lesions in irregular shapes.
 Other symptoms may include dieback of infected shoots.

-Here at Treesaw, our expert tree surgeons can advise you on the health of your tree and carry out a wide variety of services in order to manage your trees, no matter their size or condition.
-Call our team today on 0113 239 1271.
+Here at Treesaw, our expert tree surgeons can advise you on the health of your tree and carry out a wide variety of services in order to manage your trees, no matter their size or condition. if you are concerned that any of the mentioned aspen tree diseases are affecting your tree, call our team today on 0113 239 1271.